 Another big thing that I see in today's society is they grab the alleged drug dealer's cell phone and try to look for evidence that they're selling.

-Obviously, that would be an indicator that you've got someone who's selling drugs versus just using drugs for their own personal use.
+That would be an indicator that you've got someone who's selling drugs versus just using medications for their personal use.

 So, drug activity on their phone — whether it be from phone calls or text messages, is another way to show that someone is selling drugs versus using them.